justinlovinger/optimal-rs/optimal-binary/README.md

 with breaking changes
 and infrequent releases.

-# optimal-steepest
+# optimal-binary

-Steepest descent optimizers.
+Utilities for working with binary optimizers.

 License: MIT